 Homicide by negligent operation of a vehicle cases carry significant felony penalties.
 Those penalties involve time in prison, fines, and the social stigma attached to murder cases.
 Hiring a top criminal defense attorney is a crucial first step to take when facing a crime like this.

-Finally, the criminal defense attorneys at Meyer Van Severen, S.C. are specialists.
+Finally, the criminal defense attorneys at Van Severen Law Office are specialists.
 We’ve defended homicide by negligent operation of a vehicle cases.
 We certainly more aggravated cases, like first degree intentional homicide.
 And importantly, we focus 100% of our representation on criminal defense.
 To speak with our criminal defense attorneys about your criminal case, call us at (414) 270-0202.

 What is homicide by negligent operation of a vehicle?